Joxiah1/DH-JosiahJanes/assignment06.md

 ---

 ### Screen Design
 Here is an all-encompassing photo of the project's graphic design testing space.
-For a closer look, follow this link [here] (https://www.figma.com/file/O9ewqfxcNRY4a2QCmcesmY/Assignment-6-Digitized-Wireflow---Josiah-Janes---105090684?node-id=0%3A1).
+For a closer look, follow this link [here](https://www.figma.com/file/O9ewqfxcNRY4a2QCmcesmY/Assignment-6-Digitized-Wireflow---Josiah-Janes---105090684?node-id=0%3A1).

 <img src="https://joxiah1.github.io/DH110-JosiahJanes/a6designprocesspic.png" width="50%">
 #### Layout Test to Ensure Proper Spacing